Health Science Education Innovation Culture

 Based on Dobni’s Blueprint for Innovation, Dobni CB.
 The innovation blueprint.
 Bus Horiz.
 2006;49:329-339.

-Specifically, we have created an Innovation Lab to create a time and place for innovators to come together to cultivate innovative ideas and engage with other innovators – outside of work.
-Through Fellowships and Mini-Grant funding, we are encouraging people to take intelligent risks in innovation and providing key resources to do so.
-We are also growing our community to keep innovators within and outside Michigan Medicine aware of our activities and training opportunities that support innovation development.
+Specifically, we have created an Innovation Lab and Virtual Talking Circles to create a time and place for innovators to come together to cultivate innovative ideas and engage with other innovators – outside of work.
+Through Fellowships and Mini-Grant funding, we are encouraging people to take intelligent risks in education innovation and providing key resources.
+We are also continue to communicate with our community to keep innovators within and outside Michigan Medicine aware of activities, available funding and training opportunities that support education innovation.

 "Innovation requires a movement, a culture and a means.
 RISE will provide a platform for all three; connecting people with different perspectives, skills and ideas towards a new community of educational practice."